FractalFeldspar/maxfan/_projects/curta-calculator.md

     </div>
 </div>

 This project is unusual because unlike my other large projects, most of the design had already been done by someone else.
-However, as somebody who’s trying to build a fully mechanical computer and also enjoys learning from elegant designs, I thought it made sense to take on this project.
+However, as somebody who’s trying to build a fully mechanical computer and enjoys learning from elegant designs, I thought it made sense to take on this project.

 <div class="row justify-content-center">
     <div class="col-sm-6 mt-3">